-Important Note: End of May/early June and early July are busy times here as World ARC and ARC Pacific stopover.
-There will be no moorings available from May 21 – 28 2024 while the rally boats are in town.
+Important Note: The End of May/early June and early July are busy times here as World ARC yachts stop here.

 Although there are navigation lights marked on most charts, some of these north and south of the wharf approach have not been repaired after Cyclone Heta damage.
 There are two red leading lights that indicate the approach to the wharf and two bright white lights illuminating the wharf area after dark which can be seen for a distance seaward.